 In it marketers are asked why they are scoring leads and it has, I think, some unhelpful perceptions.

 Producing more sales ready leads (the highest response) is, I would argue, the reverse of good scoring.
-Also, accelerating leads through the funnel and boosting marketing qualified leads are looking the problem the wrong way around.
+Also, accelerating leads through the funnel and boosting marketing qualified leads are looking at the problem the wrong way around.

 In practice you should be looking to help sales prioritize the leads they have, not push more through.
 If you don’t have enough leads you should first focus on generating more leads.